Tagline: From the creators of the original Amityville comes the most terrifying chapter…

 Father Manfred: It’s possible this woman is on vacation somewhere.

 Father Kibbler: Well, I hope to God she is, and that lamp is sitting in a warehouse somewhere.
 But what if it isn’t?
 What if that woman is in grave danger right this minute.

-Father Manfred: We could contact the police, have them vist the house.
+Father Manfred: We could contact the police, have them visit the house.

 Father Kibbler: On what basis?
 A satanic force has taken possession of a lamp?

-One of the silliest and most rewarding made-for-TV endeavours I have ever had the pleasure of experiencing, Amityville 4: The Evil Escapes is the most redundant barrel of accidental laughter to ever leave me drunk with perplexity.
+One of the silliest and most rewarding made-for-TV endeavours I have ever had the pleasure of experiencing, Amityville 4: The Evil Escapes is the most redundant, terrestrial barrel of accidental laughter to ever leave me drunk with perplexity.
 My only hope is that you are able to find it.